bazhenov/svbyte/README.md

 byte each).
 Each control word describe length of 4 numbers in the data stream (2 bits per number, `00` - length 1, `01` - length 2 and so on).

+This decoder is able to achive 5.2 billions of `u32` numbers from main memory to L1 cache using single thread on a Intel Core i7-1068NG7 CPU @ 2.30GHz which is equivalent of 20.8GB of uncompressed u32 per second.

+## Links

 - [Decoding billions of integers per second through vectorization][pub] by Daniel Lemire and Leonid Boytsov.
 - [Stream VByte: breaking new speed records for integer compression][blog-post] by Daniel Lemire